 Stripes.
 It contains links to other related Stripes and UI development documentation.

 Commence a module - structure and configuration.
 Explains a module directory layout and configuration, and links to relevant documentation.

 Overview of the FOLIO automation and continuous integration (CI/CD).
-The software build pipeline with explanatory graphic and links to each of the continuously built systems for demonstrations and further testing.
+The software build pipeline with explanatory graphic and links to each of the continuously built FOLIO reference environments for demonstrations and further testing.
 Overview of FOLIO Jenkins.